olcf/olcf-test-harness/docs/_sources/user_guide/launching.rst.txt

 - **$WORK_DIR** - equal to **$RGT_PATH_TO_SSPACE/<app>/<test>/<test-id>/workdir**
 - **$RESULTS_DIR** - the directory used to launch the job and store relevant output, equal to **<Path_to_tests>/<app>/<test>/Run_Archive/<test-id>**
 - **$STATUS_DIR** - the directory used to store harness status files, equal to **<Path_to_tests>/<app>/<test>/Status/<test-id>**

+**$RESULTS_DIR** should be considered the best starting point, as it contains symbolic links to the other 3 directories.

 Build, Submit, and Check Output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^